How to create trial/demo version of protected workbook

 The XCell Compiler adds new parameter values for that function which returns correct values in the compiled EXE only.

 INFO(“isexe”) – returns #VALUE! in original xls and TRUE in compiled EXE.

 All of the following parameters of the INFO function are available for BUSINESS PRO license only and return no error values if EXE was compiled with ‘Hardware locking’ option on.

 INFO(“rname”) – returns #VALUE! in the original xls, but #N/A in the compiled EXE when working in trial mode and returns the registered name if EXE is registered with a registration key file.

 INFO(“rmail”) – returns #VALUE! in the original xls, but #N/A in the compiled EXE when working in trial mode and returns the e-mail from the registration key if EXE is registered with a registration key file.

 INFO(“compid”) – returns #VALUE! in the original xls, but the computer id number of the current computer where the compiled EXE is started.

 This new INFO function’s parameters let you distinguish between a compiled and uncompiled, as well as between registered and trial version modes, of your workbook.

 =IF( ISERROR( INFO(“rname”)), IF( ISNA( INFO(“rname”) ), “Trial mode”, “Uncompiled mode”), IF( INFO(“rname”)=”admin”, “Admin Info”, “Customer info”))

-A cell, where this equation will be entered, returns “Uncompiled mode” for original xls, “Trial mode” for compiled EXE in trial mode, “Admin info” for registered user with name “admin” and “Customer Info” for all other registered users.
+A cell where this equation was entered, returns “Uncompiled mode” for the original xls, “Trial mode” for the compiled EXE in trial mode, “Admin info” for the registered user with name “admin” and “Customer Info” for all other registered users.